grahamfalconer/CV/README.md

 *Management Consultancy*
 > - Worked on the Scientrix Modularity platform providing modularization, interconnectivity, data-management, decision making and portfolio management.
 > - Attended workshops on proposed implementations and cascading of strategies into Scientrix platform.
-> - Worked directly with clients to help best identify business needs and decide on clear OKR's (Objective Key Results)
+> - Worked directly with clients to help best identify business needs and working with OKRS
 > - Helped businesses understand their own brand and decide on objectives
 > - Recieved mentoring from consultants and developed skills working with; javascript, HTML5, mysql.

 <br />

 <h2 id="Education"> Education </h2>